Cooking and Healthy Eating

 The final sixth should be calcium-rich foods – for example dairy products like milk, cheese and yoghurt.
 If you are vegan, use vegan milk alternatives, oranges, leafy greens such as cabbage, rocket and kale, and/or nut-based products.

 The most important meal of the day

-Try not to skip breakfast – it helps give us the energy we need to face the day.
+Don’t skip breakfast – it helps give us the energy we need to face the day.
 Research shows that eating breakfast can help people control their weight.
-Consider making yourself a sandwich the night before or having fresh or dried fruit ready to grab on the way out so you can eat on the way to lectures, without losing any sleep.

-Cooking – Cooking your food properly so it’s piping hot all the way through will kill any germs.
-This is true for re-heating leftovers as well as cooking things for the first time.
+- Cooking – Cooking your food properly so it’s piping hot all the way through will kill any germs.
+This also applies to re-heating leftovers.

 Also keep in mind:

-- The best before date is more flexible and although the food probably won’t taste as good after the date it is unlikely to make you ill.
+- The best before date is more flexible.
+Although the food might not taste as good after the date, it is unlikely to make you ill.

-- If you drop your food on the floor, even just for a fraction of a second, it could be covered in invisible bacteria when you pick it up and you don’t want to be putting that in your mouth.
+- If you drop your food on the floor, even just for a fraction of a second, it will be covered in bacteria and unsafe to eat unless you cook it or wash it thoroughly.

 The FSA has helpfully created a wide variety of recipes aimed especially at inexperienced chefs.
-With their permission, we’ve included the recipes to the right of this page.
+With their permission, we’ve included the recipes as downloadable documents on this page.